 My current research examines how people excluded from full citizenship contested those exclusions and constructed alternative forms of civic belonging amid sweeping societal and political change in twentieth-century Brazil in conjunction with the progressive Catholic Church.
 A parallel line of inquiry in my work explores how historians can work with historically marginalized communities through collaborative archiving and digitization projects as well as spatial analysis using methods such as GIS and Urban Intermedia.

-Before coming to Oxford, I held postdoctoral fellowships at the University of Rochester and Harvard University.
+Before coming to Oxford, I held postdoctoral fellowships at Harvard University and the University of Rochester.
 I received my PhD in History from Brown University.

 Current book project